 Absolutely.
-Of course, there are many bad products at this price, but you can find great earbuds here.
-There are some excellent picks available, offering superb comfort, water-resistance, and sound quality.
+Of course, there are many bad audio products at this price, but you can find great earbuds here.
+There are some excellent picks available, offering superb comfort, water resistance, and sound quality.

 - Excellent build quality, especially for the earbuds themselves.
 Modern manufacturing made durability cheap.
-Many of them use hard plastics that can survive all sorts of impacts.
+Many of the new ones use hard plastics that can survive all sorts of impacts.
 Also, for working out, almost all earbuds come with IP water, sweat, or dust resistance.

-- Extra features like a mobile app, where you can change the EQ settings, and controls.
-Some budget wireless earbuds can even charge wirelessly, a feature we’ve only seen in premium earbuds.
+- Extra features like a mobile app support, where you can change the EQ settings, and controls.
+Some cheap wireless earbuds can even charge wirelessly, a feature we’ve only seen in premium earbuds.

 - Great sound quality that can rival earbuds twice their price.
-Of course, you can’t expect an audiophile-grade audio experience, but you absolutely can expect to get an enjoyable sound that you can listen for hours on end.
+Of course, you can’t expect an audiophile-grade audio experience, but you absolutely can expect to get in-ears that sound good and you can listen for hours on end.